dental implant problems

 Nerve Damage

 Placing an implant too close to a nerve can cause nerve damage accompanied by a tingling sensation, pain, or persistent numbness.
-Nerve damage requires immediate attention.
+Nerve or tissue damage requires immediate attention.
 Left untreated, injury to the inferior alveolar nerve in the lower jaw can result in long-term complications.

 Less Common Dental Implant Issues